peter-w-hoffman/peter-hoffman/index.md

 ![]({{site.baseurl}}/assets/PH-photo.jpeg){:width="150px"}

-I am a final year undergraduate at MIT studying mathematics.
-I am interested in decision-making problems involving optimization, discrete probability, and combinatorics.
+I am a first-year PhD student at MIT, advised by Professor Pablo Parrilo and Professor Gabriele Farina.
+I am interested in the algorithmic and machine learning foundations to low-regret decision making under unknown information, often invoking tools from optimization, reinforcement learning, and probability.

+I also completed my undergratuate at MIT in Mathematics, where I worked with Professor Pablo Parrilo on combinatorial optimization solutions to the Blotto Game.

  &nbsp;